 The new school opened in 1958.
 Robbie and I joined in 1960.

-Who knows ?
-But it is a fine subject for interminable dispute between old friends !
+We will never know, but it is a fine subject for interminable dispute between old friends.

 One day brother Ivor and I decided to go daphnia fishing ourselves.
 Dad provided us with a plastic bucket with a lid and a couple of nets.
 We headed off for the Common.
-Over the footbridge and down a path through the grass and scrub – until I spied a sheet of corrugated tin lying beside the path.
+Over the footbridge and down a path through the grass and scrub – until I spied a sheet of corrugated iron lying beside the path.
 I had to look under it of course.
-I lifted.
-A tight, dark coil of snake began to unravel.
+A tight, dark coil of snake immediately began to unravel.
 I grabbed it and held it firmly.
-Worryingly, it kept stretching and stretching in my grasp.
-And it begun to stink.
+Worryingly, it kept stretching and stretching in my grasp while not actually slipping.
+It also began to smell.
 I kept holding.

 It was a grass snake.
 They defend themselves by creating a stink, so to speak, much like a skunk.
 I had never actually seen either a grass snake (harmless) or an adder (poisonous) before, but it had to be one or the other.
 I was confident in an instant that this was the former.
 Dark green, yellow patches on its neck.
 Brooke Bond, ‘British Wildlife’, card number 42.
 (The adder is number 43, so there was really no danger of confusing them . . . ).